AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 There are various modes when editing a page allowing for different actions:

-* [Edit](/help/sites-authoring/editing-content.md) - the mode to use when editing the page content.
+* [Edit](/help/sites-authoring/editing-content.md) - use this mode when editing the page content.
-* [Layout](/help/sites-authoring/responsive-layout.md) - lets you create and edit your responsive layout dependent on device (if the page is based on a layout container)
+* [Layout](/help/sites-authoring/responsive-layout.md) - lets you create and edit your responsive layout dependent on the device (if the page is based on a layout container)

-* [Scaffolding](/help/sites-authoring/scaffolding.md) - help you to create a large set of pages that share the same structure but have differing content.
+* [Scaffolding](/help/sites-authoring/scaffolding.md) - help you to create a large set of pages that share structure but have different content.
 * [Developer](/help/sites-developing/developer-mode.md) - lets you perform various actions (requires privileges).
 These include inspecting the technical details of a page and its components.

 * [Design](/help/sites-authoring/default-components-designmode.md) - lets you enable/disable components for use on a page and to configure the design of the component (if the page is based on a [static template](/help/sites-authoring/templates.md#editable-and-static-templates)).